esyede/rakit/packages/docs/data/session/usage.md

 ## Regeneration

-Sometimes you may want to regenerate the session ID.
-This means the old session ID will be replaced with a new random session ID.
-This is useful for security, especially after a user logs in.
+Regenerating replaces the session ID with a fresh random one, which is worth doing after a login.

 ```php
 Session::regenerate();